Resource on Pope John Paul II's Theology of the Body

 Spirituality is really about the soul and the things of the soul.
 The body and its needs do not matter.
 In fact, the body is the soul’s prison.
 Salvation is really the liberation of the soul from the dead weight of the body.
 So in this life, physical desires are to be resisted, even extinguished, if possible.
 That’s what Catholic spirituality is all about, right?

 Not quite.
 That sort of spirituality has been promoted over the centuries by a number of different movements, Gnostic, Manichaean, Albigensian, who all have one thing in common–they’ve been condemned by the Catholic Church as dangerous heresies.
-In contrast to these heresies, the Catholic Church follows Genesis 1 to teach that the material world and the human body are masterpieces of God’s loving creativity.
-The human body is not a machine that the soul can trade in for another when it wears out.
+In contrast to these heresies, the Catholic Church follows Genesis 1 when it insists that the material world and the human body are masterpieces of God’s loving creativity.
+The body is not a machine that the soul can trade in for another when it wears out.
 In fact, that is why re-incarnation can’t be right.
 No, the body is integral to who we are.
 We are enfleshed spirits.
-Jesus did not come to save souls but to save human beings.
-He fed the bodies of the hungry and healed the bodies of the sick even as his forgave their sins and taught them sublime spiritual truths.
+Jesus did not come to “save souls” but to save human beings.
+He fed the bodies of the hungry and healed the bodies of the sick even as he forgave their sins and taught them sublime spiritual truths.
 In fact we believe not just in the immortality of the soul but in the resurrection of the body.

-So the desires of the body, for food, drink, sleep, and sexual union, are fundamentally good, not bad.
-One of John Paul II’s first tasks after being elected as Supreme teacher of the Catholic Church was to elaborate his “theology of the body.”
+So the desires of the body--for food, drink, sleep, and sexual union--are fundamentally good, not bad.
+One of Blessed John Paul II’s first tasks after being elected as Supreme teacher of the Catholic Church was to elaborate his “theology of the body.”

-So what does St. Paul mean when he says that the spirit and the flesh are directly opposed (Gal 5:13-18)?
+So what does St. Paul mean in this Sunday’s second reading when he says that the spirit and the flesh are directly opposed (Gal 5:13-18)?

-The flesh, before the coming of the Spirit, tyrannized human beings from within.
-The Law of Moses, the Ten Commandments, tell us that we should not act on these distorted desires, but our willpower is too weak on its own to win battle after battle.
-Left to willpower alone, we are bound to lose, and lose big.
-Even David, the greatest of Israel’s kings, yielded to lust and then tried to cover his adultery with murder.
+Before the coming of the Spirit, the flesh tyrannized human beings from within.
+The Law of Moses, aka the Ten Commandments, tell us that we should not act on these distorted desires.
+But our willpower is too weak on its own to win battle after battle.
+Left to willpower alone, we are bound to lose, and lose big!
+Even David, the greatest of Israel’s kings, yielded to lust and then tried to cover up his adultery with murder.